-The ISTD achieved Government recognition in November 2000 through the Qualifications and Curriculum Authority (QCA) and was further recognised to operate in the Qualifications and Credit Framework in 2010 by the Office of the Qualifications and Examinations Regulator (Ofqual).
-Ofqual is now the successor to QCA as the Regulator for England and for qualifications on the QCF delivered in Northern Ireland, and works in conjunction with the Department for Education and Skills of the Welsh Assembly Government, as the Regulator, which recognises the ISTD in Wales.
+The ISTD achieved Government recognition in November 2000 and was further recognised to operate in the Qualifications and Credit Framework in 2010 (now the Regulated Qualifications Framework) by the Office of the Qualifications and Examinations Regulator (Ofqual).
+Ofqual is the Regulator for England and works in conjunction with Qualifications Wales, the Regulator in Wales, and the Council for Curriculum, Examinations and Assessment, the Regulator for Northern Ireland, which recognise the ISTD and its qualifications in those countries.

 The Customer Services and Quality Assurance Department monitors the activities of the organisation and working of the examinations processes to ensure that the ISTD meets the criteria of the Regulators in every respect.
 It also monitors the work of teachers and examiners so the ISTD can provide the best possible level of service to its customers.
 The department is on hand to provide advice or assistance to those who require it, including giving advice on candidates who may have disabilities and handling the applications for adjustments to examinations that they might need.
-It also deals with the ISTD scheme for teachers in regard to Criminal Record Bureau Disclosures.
+It also deals with the ISTD scheme for teachers in regard to recognising disclosures through the Disclosure and Barring Service.

 The department checks and records every examination result worldwide, and issues them to teachers.
 It also now issues all examination certificates both for UK and International examinations as part of a new extra secure system to prevent possible fraud.